Authigenesis

 Authigenesis is the process whereby a mineral or sedimentary rock deposit is generated where it is found or observed.
 Such deposits are described as authigenic.
-Authigenic sedimentary minerals form during sedimentation by precipitation or recrystallization instead of being transported from elsewhere (allogenic) by water or wind.
-Authigenic sediments are the main constituents of deep sea sedimentation.
-Authigenic clays tend to reduce the porosity of sediments, thus reducing permeability.
+Authigenic sedimentary minerals form during or after sedimentation by precipitation or recrystallization as opposed to detrital minerals, which are weathered by water or wind and transported to the depositional location.
+Authigenic sediments are the main constituents of deep sea sedimentation, compared to shallow waters or land where detrital sediments are more common.